sajitsasi/az-ip-fwd/README.md

 1. Implementing the Forwarding Solution:
 ```
 # ALLOWED_IP_ADDRESS is the allowed IP Address from which you'll connect
 # to the Bastion VM via SSH.
+Be sure to add the /32 CIDR at the end
 export ALLOWED_IP_ADDRESSES="aaa.bbb.ccc.ddd"

 # Login to Azure